-At Button Lane we teach English (including phonics), Maths, R.E, P.E and MFL as discrete subjects however, cross-curricular links are made where possible.
+At Button Lane we teach English (including phonics), Mathematics, Religious Education, Physical Education, PSHE, Music and Spanish as discrete subjects however, cross-curricular links are made where possible.
 The remainder of the curriculum is taught through a thematic approach using the Cornerstones Curriculum.

 The Cornerstones Curriculum is based on a four-stage philosophy:

-Successful curriculums are built on inspirational learning activities and high-quality teaching and a classroom environment that allows children to learn in a way that motivates and interests them.
+A successful curriculum is built on inspirational learning activities, high-quality teaching and a classroom environment that allows children to learn in a way that motivates and interests them.

 This document explains more about Our Creative Curriculum

 At the ‘Engage’ stage, children:

 - gain memorable first-hand experiences, such as going on a visit or inviting a special visitor into school

 - get an exciting introduction to a topic or theme